St Agatha's, Landport: Traditional Anglican Communion

 For the next 40 years it became a naval store until the Traditional Anglican Communion took it over for a form of worship very similar to that originally provided by Dolling.
 The church survived this time largely intact although the lady chapel was demolished in 1964.

+Personal Ordinariate of Our Lady of Walsingham

+In 2012 the parish joined the Personal Ordinariate of Our Lady of Walsingham, a canonical structure established in 2011 for former Anglicans wishing to convert to Catholicism, while preserving elements of a "distinctive Anglican patrimony".

 Present

 The church is now also used for concerts.
-It has been described as a magnificent building, as having a sumptuous interior, and the “Cathedral of the car parks” in Portsmouth's shopping district.
+It has been described as a magnificent building, as having a sumptuous interior, and the "Cathedral of the car parks" in Portsmouth's shopping district.

 Following the reception of the retired Bishop of Matabeleland, Robert Mercer, who worshipped at the church, into the Personal Ordinariate of Our Lady of Walsingham, and other members of the church's clergy, St Agatha's began to be used as a place of worship for the ordinariate.
+Much of the church's interior furnishing has been sourced from redundant churches.
+The high altar is originally from Trinity church in Trinity Church Square via St Matthews in New Kent Road.

 The church has one Sunday Mass at 11:00 am.
 It also has weekday Masses at 11:00 am on Monday, Friday and Saturday.